parkerrobison/horiseon-optimization/README.md

 html
 -added an id of "search engine optimization" SEO's <article>.
 -added alt attributes for the applicable images.
--added semantic HTML for improved readability. (<header>, <article>, <section>, etc.)
+-added an aria label for the hero/jumbotron image -added semantic HTML for improved readability. (<header>, <article>, <section>, etc.)

 css